mamedev/mame/docs/source/contributing/cxx.rst

 the intended use of a given literal at a glance.
 Uppercase long integer literal suffixes should be used to avoid confusion with the digit 1, e.g.  ``7LL`` rather than ``7ll``.

+Digit grouping should be used for longer numeric literals, as it aids in recognising order of magnitude or bit field positions at a glance.
+Decimal literals should use groups of three digits, and hexadecimal literals should use groups of four digits, outside of specific situations where different grouping would be easier to understand, e.g.
+``4'433'619`` or ``0xfff8'1fff``.

 Types that do not have a specifically defined size should be avoided if they are to be registered with MAME’s save-state system, as it harms